SwiftGen/SwiftGenKit/Documentation/MigrationGuide.md

 ### Fonts

+_📖 see the full context structure [in the documentation here](https://github.com/SwiftGen/SwiftGenKit/blob/master/Documentation/Fonts.md)._

 - `enumName`: This variable has been replaced by `param.enumName` — see above.
 - for each `font`:
   - `fontName`: this key has been replaced by the `name` property.

 ### XCAssets (formerly Images)

+_📖 see the full context structure [in the documentation here](https://github.com/SwiftGen/SwiftGenKit/blob/master/Documentation/Assets.md)._

 - `enumName`: This variable has been replaced by `param.enumName` — see above.
 - `images`: this key is deprecated.
 The new root key is named `catalogs` and contains the structured information.

 ### Storyboards

+_📖 see the full context structure [in the documentation here](https://github.com/SwiftGen/SwiftGenKit/blob/master/Documentation/Storyboards.md)._

 - `extraImports`: this key has been renamed `modules` (see [SwiftGen/SwftGen#243](https://github.com/AliSoftware/SwiftGen/pull/243))
 - `sceneEnumName`: this variable has been replaced by `param.sceneEnumName` — see above.